-This "narrow" approach to the coverage of non-publicly traded subsidiaries has been rejected by the ARB, using an "agency" analysis.
 In Klopfenstein v.
-PCC Flow Technologies Holdings, Inc., ARB 04-149, 2004-SOX-11 (ARB May 31, 2006), the ARB ruled that a Section 806 cause of action may proceed directly against a non-publicly traded subsidiary under the theory that the subsidiary is an "agent" of the parent company.
+PCC Flow Technologies Holdings, Inc., ARB 04-149, 2004-SOX-11 (ARB May 31, 2006), the ARB ruled that a Section 806 cause of action may proceed directly against a non-publicly traded subsidiary under an agency theory, e.g., that the subsidiary is an "agent" of the parent company.
 The ARB explained that whether a subsidiary is an agent of a publicly traded parent "should be determined according to principles of the general common law of agency."
 The ARB, citing the Restatement, explained that an agency relationship may be found where there is: a manifestation by the principal that the agent shall act for it; the agent's acceptance of the undertaking; and the understanding of the parties that the principal is to be in control.
 The ARB concluded that commonality of management and involvement by the principal in decisions relating to the complainant's employment were factors weighing in favor of finding existence of an agency relationship.